cpfaff/mspm/README.md

 organized your script.
 For references in between the files there is also a convenient function called `project_content()` (see description below).

+The `yspm` project management tool helps you manage the external dependencies of your project.
+In any of your scripts in the source folder you can reference R libraries.
+This typically is done using the function `library(<package>)`, or `require(<package>)`.
+If you add a new library call to a project source file, you can run the function `install_dependencies()` from your project mangement file.
+It screens all project scipt files and ensures that all packages that are reference are installed.

 ### References

 One problem when sharing R code is the paths it contains.
 The likelihood that